tc39/notes/meetings/2025-11/november-19.md

 JHD: The other thing to add is that if you’re looking at how many humans have written the code that cares about, you know, non-zero numbers or like specific non-zero numbers, we haven’t done that research yet, but if you’re looking at how many humans run the code that does that, because it appears in Babel helpers that NROs queue item I’m sure will talk about later, it’s such an unimaginably large number of websites and unimaginably large number of humans are impacted, it doesn’t matter if one person wrote the code one time because it’s so prolific.

 CDA: Couple things.
 We have quite a large queue still.
 We have less than 15 minutes to get through it.
-We’re getting some feedback from folks remotely that people in the room are hard to hear.
-Please speak into the microphone.
-Make sure you are audible.
-(It was on when JHD was speaking).
-Maybe like a little closer to your mouth when you speak JHD.

 KG: Just to reply to the question about how often you want this just to be zero versus actually caring about the count, I think you actually care about the count pretty frequently.
 The case this comes up for me is that I’m using object as a string keyed map which is like a pretty normal thing to do.
 I mean, we do it in our own standard library functions.
 And I mean, how often do you care about `.size` on maps for the count just being zero versus actually caring about the count.
 I mean, pretty frequently you care about the actual count.
 Literally every time you do that, you would also do it here because, again, it’s often when you want this, it’s just because you’re using an object as a map.